-By November 10, the faculty member will be informed of the decision for retention or non-retention by the President; if the decision is non-retention, notification will be provided by certified mail (return receipt requested).
-In addition, the notification will also be provided to the Vice President for Academic Affairs and Dean, the appropriate Associate/Assistant Dean, and the Department Chairperson.
+By November 10, the faculty member will be informed of the decision for retention or nonretention by the President; if the decision is non-retention, notification will be provided by certified mail (return receipt requested).
+In addition, the notification will also be provided to the Vice President of Academic Affairs and Dean, the appropriate Associate Dean, and the Department Chairperson.